bolonio/bolonio.github.io/content/blog/accessibility-github-actions/index.md

 lang: en
 title: Automating the accessibility tests of your source code with GitHub Actions
 date: 2021-02-22
-description: Automating your accessibility tests directly in your GitHub repository is now really easy with GitHub Actions.
+description: Automating your accessibility tests with libraries like axe, pa11y, lighthouse, or unit tests directly in your GitHub repository is really easy with GitHub Actions.
 image: intro.png
 imageAlt: a decorative image with the quote "Automating the accessibility tests of your source code with GitHub Actions"
 tags: